opengeospatial/cartographic-symbology/README.md

 ## Communication

-Join the OGC Styles & Symbology [mailing list](https://lists.ogc.org/mailman/listinfo/styles-se.swg).
+Join the OGC Cartographic Symbology [mailing list](https://lists.ogc.org/mailman/listinfo/styles-se.swg).

-Visit the OGC Styles & Symbology [project on the OGC portal](https://portal.ogc.org/files/?artifact_id=37164) after signing the [Observer Agreement](https://portal.ogc.org/files/?artifact_id=92169).
+Visit the OGC Cartographic Symbology [project on the OGC portal](https://portal.ogc.org/files/?artifact_id=37164) after signing the [Observer Agreement](https://portal.ogc.org/files/?artifact_id=92169).

 Most work on the specification takes place in [GitHub issues](https://github.com/opengeospatial/styles-and-symbology/issues), so browse there to get a good idea of what is happening, as well as past decisions.